 When your boiler packs up, it is sometimes easy to just take the first quote you see and get your heating back up and running, but you could be making problems for yourself if you take the wrong option.
-A boiler will likely have to last you 15 years or more, so make sure you make the right choice upfront!
+A boiler should last 12 years or more, so it is worth making the right choice upfront!

-The cost difference for the boiler unit itself is fairly similar, just a hundred pounds or so more for a combi typically.
-The real cost difference comes when you are converting from a heat-only boiler to a combi (so you lose all the water storage tanks) which can add £800-£1,000 to the cost in some instances.
+Typically combi boilers are approximately £100 more than the equivalent size heat-only boiler – but the real cost difference comes when you are converting from a heat-only boiler to a combi (so you lose all the water storage tanks) which can add £800-£1,000 to the cost in some instances.
 You can find out more about the cost of boilers by clicking here.

 Does the brand matter?
 A good boiler is a good boiler, whether it is a heat-only or a combi.
 Whilst there are some exceptions, if a company makes reliable heat-only boilers, they will make reliable combis too.
 For example, Vaillant are well regarded for both – their Ecotec models are generally seen as high quality boilers.

 What is the price difference?

 What you may be surprised to know is that the difference in cost between the cheaper budget boilers and the higher end models is just a few hundred pounds.
 Typically, around half the cost of the new boiler is the cost of labour to install it, and that will not change with the brand of boiler.
 What does that mean?
 It means that you could get a high end boiler for just a little bit more than the budget one you were looking at.
 You can find out more about how the job is costed here.

 The call out charge for a repair is getting very expensive these days, so if you can just cut the number of breakdowns by 1 or 2 over the lifetime of the boiler, you will have made back those savings from buying a cheap unreliable model.
 Not only is it more expensive in the long run, you have to deal with the inconvenience of doing without heating until the boiler can be fixed!